 Unfortunately, organic waste separation is not yet a standard for waste collection in the Netherlands — massive amounts of compostable material end up in the waste bin every day.
 The initiative for worm hotels came from community members and officials in Amsterdam as a way to address this issue.
 The hotels caught on quickly, and they have since developed into a city-wide project for the municipality.

 The new city composting model would include large underground collection bins.
 They’d be similar to those already present for recycling and waste.
-And since worms do the work of breaking down the waste, instead of 70 trucks making pick-ups per year, the compost only requires one.
+And since worms do the work of breaking down the waste, compost only requires one truck to pick up waste, instead of the 70 currently making waste pick-ups every year.

 Currently, there are an estimated 200 worm hotels speckled throughout Amsterdam.
 The popularity has grown so immensely that the municipality is having a difficult time keeping up with the demand.
-The current waiting list will have you queued up behind 300 or so other composting enthusiasts for a new bin.
+The current waiting list has in a queue of around 300 other composting enthusiasts for a new bin.
 Fortunately, up to 30 households can participate in one hotel, so see if you can join the one nearest you.

 And it’s not just Amsterdam and Rotterdam where communities are focused on composting.
 Other cities are participating as well, with more and more municipal and citizen initiatives popping up throughout the country.
 You can find worm hotels in at least 11 other cities throughout the Netherlands, including Rotterdam, The Hague, Eindhoven, and Haarlem.
 If your city doesn’t have one yet, you can put in a request with your municipality.